 WHAT IS A GEOLOGIST?

-Studies to find solutions for environmental degradation by studying flooding, erosion, pollution and contamination.
+Studies to find solutions for environmental degradation by studying flooding, erosion, pollution, contamination and landfills.

 Studies process of minerals and rocks that move and form under the ocean.

 Applies Geology to Engineering for the purpose of assuring that the geological factors regarding the location, design, construction, operation and maintenance of engineering works are recognized and accounted for.

 Specialises in aggregate, building stone, cement, concrete and their testing.